 In the late 1990s, Philip Morris USA entered into agreements with the states

 that have dramatically changed the way tobacco products are marketed and sold.
 In June 2009, the Food and Drug Administration was given broad regulatory authority over tobacco products.
 PM USA supported this legislation.
 The law gives the FDA the authority to address a range of tobacco issues, including reducing underage tobacco use, encouraging cessation and communicating the health effects of tobacco products.

-- do not pay for or endorse any product placement.
-We decline all requests to use, display or even reference our brands in movies, television shows or other public entertainment media.
+- does not pay for or endorse any product placement.
+PM USA declines all requests to use, display or even reference its brands in movies, television shows or other public entertainment media.